Generating Evidential BEV Maps in Continuous Driving Space: Experiments

 \subsubsection{Quantitative Analysis}

-\textbf{Compared to state-of-the-art models.} Our proposed GevBEV model is benchmarked with the state-of-the-art models for co-perception on the OPV2V dataset~\cite{xu2022opencood}.
-As all the models are evaluated using the same dataset and partitioning provided by OPV2V, we use the results reported in \cite{xu2022cobevt} for the comparison.
-Table \ref{tab:sota} lists the results for road and dynamic object detection.
-GevBEV outperforms all the other models.
-Compared to the second-best model CoBEVT, our model improves the IoU by 11.6\% for detecting dynamic objects and 18.3\% for detecting road surfaces.
-The remarkable improvement in road surface detection indicates that the point-based spatial Gaussian effectively provides smoother information about each surface point's neighborhood, leading to more accurate results.
+\textbf{Compared to state-of-the-art models.} Our proposed GevBEV model is benchmarked with the state-of-the-art models for co-perception on the simulated OPV2V dataset~\cite{xu2022opencood} and the real dataset V2V4Real \cite{xu2023v2v4real}.
+Table \ref{tab:sota} lists the results for road and dynamic object segmentation.
+It can be seen that the models conducted on camera data is inferior to LiDAR data.
+This is because LiDAR data provides more accurate 3D information, which is essential for the projection to a BEV map for the perception task.
+GevBEV outperforms all the other models, including the models that are conducted on the same LiDAR data as GevBEV for a fair comparison.
+Compared to the runner up model CoBEVT on the OPV2V benchmark, our model with the distribution heads improves the IoU by 23.7\% for segmenting dynamic objects and 4.7\% for segmenting road surfaces.
+On the V2V4Real Benchmark, surprisingly, our model improves the IoU by 54.8\% compared to V2XViT.
+These improvements indicate that the point-based spatial Gaussian effectively provides smoother information about each surface point's neighborhood, leading to more accurate results on both benchmarks.
+Besides, our proposed sampling method for training is more robust against the errors in ground truth.
+This leads to a remarkable improvement on the real dataset V2V4Real that contains inaccurate labels in real-world driving.

+However, the real-world driving scenarios post more challenges for the co-perception task by inevitably introducing localization errors, as indicated by the large performance gap on object segmentation between OPV2V (74.7\%) and V2V4Real (46.3\%), Also, the V2V4Real dataset only provides the communication between two connected vehicles, fewer than that of the simulated OPV2V dataset.
+Hence, the perception performance on V2V4Real is much worse than that tested on OPV2V.